brettbates/p4access/private_tests/README.md

 # Private Tests
-To help find edge-cases whilst keeping this project open source, this test harness can be used to run
+To help find edge-cases from real data whilst keeping this project open source, this test harness can be used to run

-> p4 -u a.user access <read|write> <path>
+> p4 -u a.user access read|write path

 against a local broker pointing at your Perforce server.
 I recommend a local server so it doesn't affect the real broker.